pemellquist/idmlight/README.md

 Testing idmlight
 ------------------------------
 A set of system level tests are available to test an installed idmlight server.
-These tests are meant to drive all the openidm REST APIs and check results.
+These tests are meant to drive all the idmlight REST APIs and check results.
 To run these tests, a clean database is required. <br/>

 After having installed idmlight, the database tables are required to be dropped. <br/>
 $<installed source dir>/tests/cleardb.sh